 If the property is your only home, you can set up a direct debit to pay major works bills by instalments or with a council loan, for a maximum period of ten years (subject to status).

 There is a sliding timescale for payment depending on the amount.
-The first two years are interest free.
-The timescale for paying bills is:
+Click here for loan repayment terms.